 Months after San Francisco’s horse-powered street car companies during the Civil War dispatched their street cars — with orders to only accept white passengers — African American citizens began to directly challenge this discrimination.

-Mary Ellen Pleasant, a longtime foe of segregation and leading supporter of John Brown, brought suit against San Francisco street car companies–when she was ejected in 1866.
+Mary Ellen Pleasant was a longtime foe of segregation, a conductor on the Underground Railroad, and leading financial supporter of abolitionist John Brown.
+She brought suit against San Francisco street car companies when she was ejected in 1866.

 After two years of court battles, the lines were desegregated.

 Find many more stories in the online collection Transportation Protests: 1841 to 1992.